 “This Center will play a pivotal role in integrating locomotives with smart technologies developed by Wabtec’s Digital Intelligence business.
 The experts at this Center will utilize modern engineering tools and contemporary collaboration technologies to integrate seamlessly with global teams.
 We’re also partnering with local universities and scholarship institutions to develop a talent pipeline,” says Kumar.

-Global reach, sustainability, and digitalization will drive Wabtec’s future growth in the region.
+From a position of strength to becoming a regional force Global reach, sustainability, and digitalization will drive Wabtec’s future growth in the region.

 “With the Middle Corridor getting busier than ever, there is an even greater focus on running railway operations as efficiently as possible to cater to the burgeoning demand.
 We have the most efficient fleet.
 But how can we utilize it better?
 So, we see a switch towards digital products as well,” says Gokhan.